 Here’s a picture of the team as the rain started.
 It only lasted a few minutes.
 Left-to-right, it's Me, Tim, Melinda, and Emily.
-A great group of people...and me too.
+A great group of people...and the guy on the far left, too.

 There weren’t a lot of flowers.
 This white trillium had unusually straight leaves.